joaop221/v-rising-chart/README.md

 ## Docker image

-The base image specified by this chart has your documentation here: [v-rising-docker-arm64](https://github.com/joaop221/v-rising-docker-arm64).
+The base image specified by this chart has its documentation here: [v-rising-docker-arm64](https://github.com/joaop221/v-rising-docker-arm64).

 ## Install

-The basic installation can be done by these commands:
+The basic installation can be done with these commands:

 ```bash
 helm repo add v-rising https://joaop221.github.io/v-rising-chart/